Serbian pop: 1940s

-Serbian pop music in this period was very influenced by schlager music, chansons and canzonas.
+Serbian pop music in this period was influenced by schlager music, chansons and canzonas.
 Vojin Popović is remembered as one of the pioneers of pop music in Serbia and Yugoslavia.
 He appears during the war with the song Ne brini majčice mila, but original performance of this song was not preserved.
 He released seven singles between 1953 and 1956 featuring different ensembles.
 One of the first composers of pop music was Darko Kraljić.
 His famous compositions include Zašto si pospan Čo, Čamac na Tisi, Hej momci mladi. Čamac na Tisi and Hej momci mladi belong to Serbian postwar music, while it is not certain when the song Zašto si pospan Čo was created.
 It is considered that the song was created before or during the Second World War.

 Pop music has been on the sidelines with the arrival of communist authorities.
 Music was mostly performed at balls or could be heard through radios.
-Very few people had gramophone or possibility to get it.
+Few people had gramophone or possibility to get it.

 1950s

 In the early 1950s decreased Soviet influence in Yugoslavia and it led to the first postwar musical wave in Yugoslavia – Mexican songs.
-Mexican movies became very popular as well as song Mama Huanita from the movie Un día de vida.
+Mexican movies became popular as well as song Mama Huanita from the movie Un día de vida.

 The most famous musician of the early 1950s was drummer Spasa Milutinović.
 He mostly performed jazz music but also and pop music with his small musical group whose singers were Vojin Popović and Mara Janković.
 There are few surviving records, mostly by Jugodisk and Yugoton.

 In the late 1950s appear new musicians such as Lola Novaković, Dušan Jakšić, Nada Knežević and very popular Đorđe Marjanović.

 Lola Novaković was one of the most popular Yugoslav female singers of her time.
 She is remembered by the great number of wins on different festivals in Yugoslavia and Europe.
 In 1960 she became first Yugoslav musician to perform in Soviet Union.
 She also performed on the Near East and Japan.
 She released her first two songs in 1958 Alisa U Zemlji Čudesa and famous Cuban hit Babalu.
 After that she released significant numbers of singles, EPs and compilations.

 Dušan Jakšić is notable by his numerous hits of which the most popular being Sve moje jeseni su tužne.
 Nada Knežević is the popular jazz and pop singer, she performed as the UN guest on Sinai Peninsula, and in jazz clubs in Germany and Scandinavia.